xaya/xid/doc/rpc.md

 coin/token (e.g. `btc`), with the `CRYPTOADDR`n being the corresponding address also as a string.
 The individual keys and formats for addresses are not defined (or interpreted) further by XID itself.

+For convenience, the name itself is repeated as `NAME` in the JSON state.

 ### <a id="json-full">Full Game State</a>